top of page

 3 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape (i.e., shall not be raptured with the Church).

-Paul writes these words to the Thessalonians just after explaining to them about the rapture in the closing verses of chapter four (I Thess.
+Paul writes these words to the Thessalonians just after explaining to them about the rapture in the closing verses of chapter four (1 Thess.
 4:13-18).
 Then, as chapter five opens, he makes a close connection between the rapture and the beginning of the Day of the Lord.
 He likens the suddenness and unexpectedness of this time to that of the coming of "a thief in the night."
 When Christ returns for the Church, He will likewise come suddenly and unexpectedly, or as a "thief," to take it away (e.g., Matt.
 24:42-44 and Lk.
 12:39-40), whereupon the period of the Day of the Lord will commence.
 Because the event of the rapture and the beginning of the Day of the Lord so closely coincide, both will equally happen suddenly and unexpectedly.
 This world will by no means be expecting the rapture event, nor be prepared for what all will take place that same day and afterwards.

-Did you notice how that REFERENCE #1 ties in with this second reference?
+Notice how that REFERENCE #1 ties in with this second reference.
 Whereas Joel's prophecy makes a close connection between the Day of the Lord and certain phenomena occurring, Paul makes a close connection between the Day of the Lord and the rapture.
 This means, if the phenomena of which Joel prophesied is fulfilled with the opening of the 6th Seal (which is so), we have a connection of this seal with both the Day of the Lord and the rapture.
 Indeed, what John saw with the opening of this seal and what Joel and Paul prophesied is like corroborative evidence.
 It's like what we learned in math: If A=B and B=C, then A=C. Detectives love finding evidence like this!

 REFERENCE #3

-II Peter 3
+2 Peter 3

 10 But the Day (broad sense) of the Lord will come as a thief in the night; in the which (i.e., in the period, era, or age of which) the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up.